-While describing the history of the piece, she told me that three pennants and a collection of small human figures had been plundered from the castle more than eight years ago.
-The fact that her delightful castle was mentioned in my blog post about Deer Park motivated Ms. Quan to restore the missing features and return the textile chateau to its original glory.
-It makes me very happy to think that my library blog played a role in the castle’s evolution!
+While describing the history of the cloth fortress, April told me that three pennants and some doll figures had been plundered from the castle in the early aughts.
+Mention of her delightful castle in my 2010 blog post about Deer Park motivated the artist to restore the missing features and return the textile chateau to its original glory.
+It makes me happy that my library blog played a role in the castle’s evolution!

-Three Cheers for The Restored Woolen Castle!
+Three Huzzahs for April Quan and The Restored Woolen Castle!